 4.)
 Break The Cycle

-The important thing to know about child abuse is that abusive behavior is cyclic.
-If you or someone you know can't stop anger, feels emotionally disconnected from a child, struggles to meet the child's needs or has received concern from others, it's time to intervene and stop the cycle before it starts.(5)
+The important thing to know about child abuse is that abusive behavior is often cyclic.
+If you or someone you know can't stop anger from taking over, feels emotionally disconnected from a child, struggles to meet the child's needs, or has done things that raise concern from others, it's time to intervene and stop the cycle before it starts.(5)

 Learn What is Age Appropriate

 Expecting 10-year-old behavior from a 2-year-old isn't realistic.
-Remember that certain ages require certain behaviors.
 Knowing which behaviors go with the corresponding age will help you avoid frustration and expectation.

 Develop New Parenting Skills

 As mentioned above, there's always room for improvement.
-Go to other parents, books, and classes for parenting advice.
-Setting boundaries will also help in parenting your children.
+Don't be afraid to go to other parents, books, and classes for parenting advice.

 Take Care of Yourself

 The most important care in your life is self care.
-As much as being a parent is on-the-clock, it's also vital to take a break and focus on yourself.
-The less/sleep care you have, the more you may take it out on other things, including your child.
+As much as being a parent is a 24/7 job, it's also vital to take a break and focus on yourself.
+The less sleep/care you have, the more you may take it out on other people, including your child.

 Get Professional Help